Generating Literal and Implied Subquestions to Fact-check Complex Claims

 We experiment with three off-the-shelf RoBERTa-based~\cite{liu2020roberta} NLI models trained on three different datasets: MNLI~\cite{williams-etal-2018-broad}, NQ-NLI~\cite{chen-etal-2021-nli-models}, and DocNLI~\cite{yin-etal-2021-docnli}.
 We compare the performance of NLI models with random, BM25, and human baselines.

-We first convert the corresponding subquestions $\mathbf{q} = {q_1, ..., q_n}$ of claim $c$ to a set of statements $\mathbf{h} = {h_1, ..., h_n}$ using GPT3~\cite{brown2020language}.
-We find that with only 10 examples as demonstration, the GPT3 can perform the conversion quite well (with an error rate less than 5\%).
+We first convert the corresponding subquestions $\mathbf{q} = {q_1, ..., q_N}$ of claim $c$ to a set of statements $\mathbf{h} = {h_1, ..., h_n}$ using GPT-3~\cite{brown2020language}.\footnote{We release the automatically converted statements and the negations for all of the subquestions in the published dataset.} We find that with only 10 examples as demonstration, GPT-3 can perform the conversion quite well (with an error rate less than 5\%).
 For more information about the prompt see Appendix~\ref{sec:GPT3-prompt}.

 To retrieve the evidence that \textbf{supports} the statements, we treat the statements as hypotheses and the paragraphs in the article as premises.
 We feed them into an NLI model to compute the score associated with the ``entailment'' class for every premise and hypothesis pair.
 Here, the score for paragraph $p_i$ and hypothesis $h_j$ is defined as the output probability $s_{ij} = P(\text{Entailment} \mid p_i, h_j)$.
-We then select as evidence the top $k$ paragraphs by score across all subquestions: for paragraph $p_i$, we define $p_i' = \text{argmax}_{(i,j)}\{s_{ij}|1 \leq j \leq N\}$, which denotes for each hypothesis from 1 to $N$ that the $j$th hypothesis $h_j$ achieves the highest score with $p_i$.
-Then $\mathbf{e_{sup}} = \{ p_i | \text{Top-K}_{(i,j)} \{s_{ij}| \forall (i, j) \in [p'_1, ..., p'_M]\}\}$.
-We set $k$ to be the number of the paragraphs that annotated with either support or refute.
+We then select as evidence the top $k$ paragraphs by score across all subquestions: for paragraph $p_i$, we define $p_i' = \max (\{s_{ij} \mid 1 \leq j \leq N\})$, which denotes for each hypothesis from 1 to $N$ that the $j$th hypothesis $h_j$ achieves the highest score with $p_i$.
+Then $\mathbf{e_{sup}} = \{ p_i \mid i \in \text{Top-K}(\{p'_1, ..., p'_M\})\}$.
+We set $k$ to be the number of the paragraphs that are annotated with either support or refute.
 Figure~\ref{fig:evidence-retriever} describes this approach.

-To retrieve the evidence that \textbf{refutes} the statements, we follow the same process, but with the negated hypotheses set $\mathbf{h}$ generated by GPT3.\footnote{The NLI models trained on NQ-NLI and DocNLI only have two classes, entailed and not entailed.
-We cannot distinguish between the paragraphs that refute the claim and the irrelevant paragraphs if we take the top-$k$ paragraphs according to the not entailed class.
-As there is no way to negate the original claim, we only retrieve the supporting evidence using NLI models.}
+To retrieve the evidence that \textbf{refutes} the statements, we follow the same process, but with the negated hypotheses set $\mathbf{h}$ generated by GPT3.
+(Note that our NLI models trained on NQ-NLI and DocNLI only have two classes, entailed and not entailed, and not entailed is not a sufficient basis for retrieval.)
+The final evidence set is obtained by merging the evidence from the \emph{support} and \emph{refute} set.
+This is achieved by removing duplicates then taking Top-K paragraphs according to the scores.